opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 identifiers
     **optional**
     **repeated**
-    Upstream identifiers of the contest if any exist, such as those assigned by a Secretary of State, county or city elections office.
+    Upstream identifiers of the contest, such as those assigned by a Secretary of State, county or city elections office.

+    Each element in identifiers is an object with the following keys:

+    scheme
+        The name of the service that created the identifier. identifier
+        A unique identifier developed by an upstream or third party source.

 name
     Name of the contest, not necessarily as it appears on the ballot (string).